modenaxe/msk-bone-deformation/README.md

 3. set up the OpenSim 3.3 API (Application User Interface) for MATLAB.
 Please refer to the OpenSim [documentation](https://simtk-confluence.stanford.edu/display/OpenSim/Scripting+with+Matlab).

 # Examples of use

+## Which models can I deform with this MATLAB tool?

+We tested the MATLAB tool with two lower limb models for now: the `gait2392` model distributed with OpenSim and the full-body model published by [Rajagopal et al. (2016)](https://doi.org/10.1109/tbme.2016.2586891).
+The latter model was used in the publication associated with this repository and to produce the images in this document.

+The formulation of the tool is however generic, so nothing prevents you from testing it on other bones and models.

 ## Femoral anteversion